microsoft/mssql-scripter/doc/virtual_environment_info.md

 ========================================

 ## What is a virtual environment?
-    - A isolated Python environment that is installed into a directory and maintains it's own copy of Python and pip (Python's package manager).
+    - A isolated Python environment that is installed into a directory.
+    - Maintains it's own copy of Python and pip (Python's package manager).
     - When activated all Python operations will route to the Python interpreter within the virtual environment.

 ## What are the benefits?